Cheek augmentation

 Cheek augmentation is a cosmetic surgical procedure that is intended to emphasize the cheeks on a person's face.
 To augment the cheeks, a plastic surgeon may place a solid implant over the cheekbone.
-Injections with the patients' own fat or a soft tissue filler, like Restylane, are also popular.
+Injections with the patients' own fat or an injectable filler are possible.
 Rarely, various cuts to the zygomatic bone (cheekbone) may be performed.
 Cheek augmentation is commonly combined with other procedures, such as a face lift or chin augmentation.

 Implants

 Materials

 Cheek implants can be made of a variety of materials.
 The most common material is solid silicone.
 In addition, two popular options are high-density porous polyethylene, marketed as Medpor, and ePTFE (expanded polytetrafluoroethylene), better known as Gore-Tex.
 Both Medpor and ePTFE are inert substances, providing better integration with the underlying tissue and bone than solid silicone.
 However, in the case of Medpor, the implants' integration and ingrowth with the underlying tissue causes difficulty removing the implant if revisions are needed.